Assessment Report on Pollinators, Pollination and Food Production

 The Plenary approved the Summary for Policymakers and accepted the chapters of the Assessment at its 4th session in February 2016 in Kuala Lumpur, Malaysia (IPBES 4).
 As the first of the completed IPBES thematic outputs, the publication of this Assessment has generated a wide range of follow-up products, actions and policy initiatives.
 Some of the most noteworthy of these are:

 - A formal endorsement of the key messages of the Assessment by the Conference of the Parties to the Convention on Biological Diversity at its 13th meeting (COP13).

 - The formation of a “Coalition of the Willing” by a growing number of Governments around the world, inspired by the assessment to act nationally to protect pollinators and to promote pollination.

 - The publication, in both the Nature and Science journals, of major articles building on and reviewing the assessment.
 Access the media releases at https://goo.gl/xVHMKR and https://goo.gl/CvUYB2

 - An ever-expanding list of national strategies and action plans on pollination, premised on the outcomes of the assessment, in countries including, among others: France, the Netherlands, Brazil, South Africa and the Republic of Korea.

-IPBES would like to acknowledge and thank all of the experts who contributed to the assessment, and whose efforts have already made so great an impact in strengthening the science-policy interface on pollination.
-To view the list of experts who contributed please see the “Expert Group” tab below.
+IPBES would like to acknowledge and thank all of the experts who contributed to the Assessment, and whose efforts have already made so great an impact in strengthening the science-policy interface on pollination.